Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 property in SpiraTeam should be mapped to built-in Area field in TFS.

-Next for each of the Property Values in the table (in the lower half of the page) you need to enter the ID of the various Areas that are configured in TFS.
+Next for each of the Property Values in the table (in the lower half of the page) you need to enter the ID or Path of the various Areas that are configured in TFS.
 The TFS Area ID is not visible in the TFS user interface, but can instead be located by opening up the SQL Server that it's installed on, opening the 'TfsWorkItemTracking'